KYRIE-LI11/KYRIE-LI11.github.io/_pages/about.md

 My research interests focus on **trustworthy large language models** and **computer vision**.
 Currently, I am particularly interested in **text watermark in large language models** and **video watermark**, and I am conducting in-depth research in these areas.

 ## 🔥 News
+- [2025.06] I have graduated from Shandong University, majoring in Automation Engineering.🎓
 - [2025.04] A paper on enhancing LLMs for structured knowledge has been accepted at [SIGIR 2025](https://sigir2025.dei.unipd.it/).

 ## 📖 Educations